SevenShepherd/SevenShepherd.github.io/_posts/2024-06-18-hierarchy-of-authority.markdown

 <!--  -->

 <span style="font-size:1.2em;font-weight:bold;">2️⃣ The Holy Scriptures</span>
-1. **The Biblical Hebrew & Koine Greek Scriptures Themselves**
+- **The Biblical Hebrew & Koine Greek Scriptures Themselves**
+   1. [**The Critical Text**](https://sevenshepherd.github.io/24-reasons-esv-net-nlt/) is the Greek text that scholars have compiled as closest to the original autograph (manuscripts).
+This is **highly recommended**.
+   2. [The Textus Receptus](https://sevenshepherd.github.io/24-reasons-esv-net-nlt/) was composed by a Catholic Priest named Erasmus who was raised Calvinist.
+The TR was not historically received by all or even by Erasmus himself as there are 27 different and conflicting Textus Receptus’.
+      - Erasmus only used around 3 manuscripts to produce the severely anemic Textus Receptus.
+There are approximately 5000 mss of the Byzantine MT.
+So it’s not actually a Majority text bible by methodology.
+      - Erasmus lacked the last leaf of Revelation, back translated from a defective copy of the Latin Vulgate, and created 20 errors that don’t exist in any Greek mss, botching the last 6 verses of revelation.

-2. **The Most Authoritative Greek Lexicons**
+<span style="font-size:1.2em;font-weight:bold;">3️⃣ The Most Authoritative Lexicons</span>
-   - Compositions by hundreds of textual critics
+- These are composed of the brightest **biblical language scholars** on earth, they know philology, linguistics, textual criticism, exegesis, hermeneutics, and specialize in Koine Greek as well as ancient near eastern & semitic languages like Akkadian, Ugaritic, Biblical Hebrew, Aramaic.
-   - BDAG - A Greek-English Lexicon of the New Testament and Other Early Christian Literature, 3rd ed.
+- **BDAG** - A Greek-English Lexicon of the New Testament and Other Early Christian Literature, 3rd ed.
-   - HALOT - The Hebrew and Aramaic Lexicon of the Old Testament
+- **HALOT** - The Hebrew and Aramaic Lexicon of the Old Testament

-3. **Scholarly Textual Critics & Translators**
-   - Without them we would not have Lexicons, dictionaries, or English Bibles.
-4. **English Bibles**
+<span style="font-size:1.2em;font-weight:bold;">4️⃣ English Bible Translations </span>
+- Without biblical language scholars and the lexicons mentioned above, **we would not have English Bibles**, lexicons, or dictionaries.
+This is why they take precedence.
+Keep in mind, I did put the actual scriptures above them.
    1. Reverse Interlinear Bibles
       - The English-Greek Reverse Interlinear New Testament: English Standard Version (ESV)
    2. Optimal Equivalent English Bibles With Full Translators’ notes